 Of the remaining 163 cases the vehicle was correctly located in 161: at least a true positive was detected without any false positive.
-In the 2 remaining two different locations, one false positive and one true positive were detected, although false positives were reported, their inconsistency can be detected because of the redundancy of the measurements.
+In the 2 remaining two different locations, one false positive and one true positive were detected.
+Although false positives were reported, their inconsistency can be detected because of the redundancy of the measurements.

 Results for three typical observations (I), (II) and (III) are in fig 6, where examples of true positives, true negatives, false positives and false negatives are illustrated for particular cases.
 Please, see the caption of the figure for a more detailed explanation.
-Notice in these examples the important role played by the vision information to disambiguate matches and to reject hypotheses compatible if only laser information were considered.

-V. CONCLUSIONS.
+V. Conclusions.